MACRODAT/simple_shell/README.md

 * Handling `&&` and `||` logical operators
 * Handle variable replacements `$?` and `$$`
 * Handle the comments `#`
-* Support the history feature
+* Support the hst feature
 * Support the file input

 ## Builtins